JoyMoe/QcloudSharp/README.md

 ### Enums

-All Enums are provided in class `QcloudSharp.Enum`.
+All Enums are provided in class `QcloudSharp.Enums`.

 ```csharp
 public enum Endpoint // Abbreviation for endpoint domain